CamDavidsonPilon/lifelines/README.md

 ## (Quick) Intro to *lifelines* and survival analysis

-**Work in progress (30%) **
+**Work in progress (50%) **

-If you are new to survival analysis, wondering why it is useful, and are interested in examples, I recommend running the `Tutorial and Examples.ipynb` notebook, or you can view it online [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).
+If you are new to survival analysis, wondering why it is useful, or are interested in examples, I recommend running the `Tutorial and Examples.ipynb` notebook in a IPython notebook session.
+Alternatively, you can view it online [`here`](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

 ## Documentation

-**Work in progress (75%) **
+**Work in progress (80%) **

 I've added documentation to a notebook, `Documentation.ipynb`, that adds detail to the classes, methods and data types.
 You can use the IPython notebook to view it, or view it [`online`](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Documentation.ipynb).

-## Enough talk - just show me the examples!
+### Enough talk - just show me the examples!

+These demonstrate some functionality.
+If you are unfamiliar with Survival Analysis, I would start [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

-### Generating Datasets
+### Generating artificial datasets

     %pylab
     from lifelines.generate_datasets import *